ora Voice Acoustics: an introduction to the science of speech and singing

 How do they learn to do this?
 We think that they respond, probably subconsciously, when the sound is louder for a given effort.
 It may also be that vocal fold vibrations are easier to produce when the resonance is tuned close to the frequency of the fundamental.
 Either way, all sopranos, even those with no formal training, performed this tuning when singing scales in our lab.

-What about resonance tuning for lower voices?
+What about vocal resonance tuning for lower voices?
 In much of the alto range, and for some vowels in the high range of men’s voices, the same problem arises and, although it is much less studied, similar effects are occasionally, but not universally observed (Henrich et al, 2011).
 Further, some singers (including altos who belt and Bulgarian folk singers) seem to tune R1 to the second harmonic (i.e. to 2fo) over a limited range (Smith et al., 2007).

 Finally, it is worth noting that it is difficult to tune R1 much above 1 kHz, in part because it is hard to open one's mouth wide enough.
 Some sopranos who practise the very range of the coloratura soprano, or the whistle voice in pop music, tune R2 to fo, above about C6, which gives them up to another octave or so in their whistle or M3 mechanism (Garnier et al, 2011).